andycranston/minidhcp/README.md

 If all is well `minidhcp` listens for DHCP packets.
 Any packets which are not from the specified MAC address (command line option "-m") are ignored.
-When a DHCP DISCOVER packet is recieved a DHCP OFFER packet is sent.
+When a DHCP DISCOVER packet is received a DHCP OFFER packet is sent.
 If the device likes the DHCP OFFER it should send a DHCP REQUEST packet.
 On receipt of the DHCP REQUEST packet `minidhcp` sends a DHCP ACK packet.